Puttady: History

 There are proofs that Puttady and adjoining areas have been occupied since ancient times.

 Earthen pots belonging to ancient cultures have been unearthed at NSPHS playground but were subsequently damaged due to negligence.

-Chankurandan mala cave (en route [Kumily], 3 Km's from Puttadi stands as an example for ancient culture and the famous [Hanuman] temple.
+Chankurandan mala cave (en route [Kumily], 3 km from Puttadi stands as an example for ancient culture and the famous [Hanuman] temple.

 Kalumel kal is another such example (according to local folks, this was kept by [Bhima] among [Pandava] princes to crus [aricanuts].